 Integrated Photonics

-Silicon photonics, waveguide engineering, and PIC-level component development for compact and scalable optical systems.
+Silicon photonics, waveguide engineering, and PIC-level component development for compact and scalable on-chip optical systems.

-Silicon photonics, waveguide engineering, and PIC-level component development for compact and scalable optical systems.
+Silicon photonics, waveguide engineering, and PIC-level component development for compact and scalable on-chip optical systems.

 Sep 2025 - Present